 Building on prior research on the Tower’s Jewish history by former HRP curators Drs Sally Dixon-Smith and Jeremy Ashbee, this project further explores the Jewish prisoners, sanctuary-seekers, and staff of the medieval Tower.

 The main aims are to create a catalogue of the surviving archival sources for Jews in London or the Tower in the medieval period and a dataset of Jewish prisoners, refugees, and staff at the Tower from c.1189 to 1290.

-Once complete, the catalogue and database will be available through this webpage.
-They shall highlight these archival sources to encourage new research, as well as provide a basis for individuals wishing to examine the place of the Tower in the history of England’s Jewish community, engender a deeper understanding of medieval Jewish lives, and allow contemporary researchers to better access their documentary heritage.
+Now complete, the catalogue and database are available in the Outputs and Findings section below.
+They highlight these archival sources to encourage new research, as well as provide a basis for individuals wishing to examine the place of the Tower in the history of England’s Jewish community, engender a deeper understanding of medieval Jewish lives, and allow contemporary researchers to better access their documentary heritage.

 This project will highlight and make more accessible Jewish documentary history by identifying and cataloguing archival evidence relevant to the history of the Jewish community in London, particularly in relation to their presence at the Tower of London and in the city during the medieval period.

 The project (undertaken in association with the Birkbeck Institute for the Study of Antisemitism at Birkbeck, University of London) will encourage further research by scholars in the field and enable a reappraisal of some key aspects of Jewish history.
 Moreover, by revealing the extent of historical documentation and evidence of the lives of members of the medieval Jewish community, it will play a key part in enabling researchers and curators at Historic Royal Palaces and other institutions to examine the history and curating of diversity, violence, immigration, royal protection, and justice.